 making money at preaching the gospel in false pretence like snake-oil

-salesmen, but Paul was not angry with them.
-He said, “whether in pretence or
+salesmen, but Paul was not upset with them.
+He was glad that

 even the snake-oil salesmen were helping with the effort in publicizing the

-gospel.
-Paul’s reaction to this is explained by the needs of the early
+name of Jesus.
+Paul’s reasoning is explained by the needs of the early

-church, when the fledgling gospel was just getting a foothold, when many
+church, when the fledgling gospel was just gaining a foothold, when most

-people never even heard the name of Jesus.
-These snake-oil salesmen were actually introducing the concept
+people never heard the name of Jesus.
+These charlatans were actually helping

-to the world, maybe for the wrong reasons, but He was proclaimed just the
+in the effort of the gospel, maybe for the wrong reasons, but Christ was

-broken and the people will have already heard about the Lord.
+preacher of righteousness came to town with the gospel, the people had already heard about the Lord.
 Paul wanted the world to

 know about Jesus no matter what motives people had for preaching Him, and now